 In September of 2001, the FDA sent Merck a warning letter regarding their Vioxx advertising campaign, which the FDA believed was minimizing the possible cardiovascular side effects of Vioxx.
 The FDA required Merck to add a warning to Vioxx concerning the cardiovascular side effects in April of 2002 based on results of the VIGOR study.
 A Kaiser Permanente examination of 1.4 million patient records between 1999 through 2003 showed approximately 27,785 heart attacks and sudden cardiac deaths that may not have occurred had Vioxx not been used.

 Thousands of Vioxx lawsuits were filed against Merck for injuries caused by the medication.
-Hundreds of these clients were represented by Seeger Weiss who also represented union health and welfare programs in a class action suit in New Jersey for Merck’s over-charging of union welfare funds for Vioxx.
-Besides seeking reimbursement for their expenditures to make the arthritis and painkiller drug.
+Hundreds of these clients were represented by Seeger Weiss, which also represented union health and welfare programs in a class action suit in New Jersey for Merck’s over-charging of union welfare funds for Vioxx.

-Approximately 27,000 Vioxx medical injury product-liability lawsuits were settled in 2008 when Merck agreed to pay at total of 4.85 $billion.
-The settlement offer came after Merck lost multiple important bellwether or early lawsuit trials for damages up to $32 million.
-Merck also agreed to settle a federal class action lawsuit filed by investors for $830 million.
+Approximately 27,000 Vioxx medical injury product-liability lawsuits were settled in 2008 when Merck agreed to pay a total of $4.85 billion.
+The settlement offer came after Merck lost multiple important bellwethers and early lawsuit trials for damages up in the hundreds of millions of dollars.
+This result came, in part, through Chris, Dave, and Seeger Weiss’s legal expertise and dedication to plaintiffs in this litigation who experienced heart problems after taking Vioxx.
+Additionally, in 2011, Merck paid over $1.6 billion to the Federal Government to resolve criminal charges and civil claims related to its alleged illegal promotion and marketing of Vioxx.
+Merck also agreed to settle a federal class action lawsuit filed by investors for $830 million in 2016.
+These verdicts and settlements represent a significant victory for those who were harmed by taking Vioxx and against Merck.